 You cannot make the Patent Office apply your disclosure as prior art to the patent application filed by the investor or licensee.
-In fact, your own disclosure may not be prior art to their patent application.
+Your disclosure may not be prior art to their patent application.
 Also, the tables may be reversed.
-If you did not file a patent application and the potential inventor/licensee filed first, then you may not get the patent.
-Under the first to file rule of the America Invents Act (AIA), their patent application would be prior art against your subsequently filed patent application.
+If the potential inventor/licensee filed first, then you may not get the patent.
+Under the first to file rule of the America Invents Act (AIA), their patent application would be prior art against your later filed patent application.

 You could use the confidentiality agreement to show that they derived their invention from you and that you are the real inventor.
-However, the costs to do so and the proof required to prove this is very high.
-Most inventors cannot withstand the costs given that there is no guarantee of success.
+However, the costs to do so and the proof required to prove this are very high.
+Most inventors cannot withstand the costs, given that there is no guarantee of success.

 The confidentiality agreement is an agreement to keep secret.
-This is the common requirement among all confidentiality agreements.
-The requirement to keep secret is one thing that the patent application process cannot accomplish for you when you disclose your idea to a potential investor or licensee, they have no duty to keep it secret.
+This secrecy requirement is a common requirement among all confidentiality agreements.
+The obligation to keep the information a secret can’t be done through the patent application process.
+If all you have is patent pendency when you disclose your idea to a potential investor or licensee, they have no duty to keep it secret.
 Without the confidentiality agreement, during patent pendency, they can tell others about your idea.
-There are some other common terms with confidentiality agreements but the agreement will vary in scope and remedies.
+There are some other standard terms with confidentiality agreements, but the agreement will vary in scope and remedies.
 There is no “standard” confidentiality agreement.

 Since there is no standard confidentiality agreement, theoretically, you can include any requirement into the confidentiality agreement.
 You could make the recipient assign any invention that they file based on your disclosure back to you.
 However, the issue is whether the recipient will sign a confidentiality agreement with such onerous terms.
 Most likely, they won’t unless the investor or licensee is not sophisticated.
 Then, the issue is whether you would like unsophisticated investors and licensees to be part of your team.

-Even if the investor or licensee executed a confidentiality with onerous terms, you still have the burden to proof before you can enforce the contract.
-For example, you have to show which ideas you disclosed, breach of the contract?
+Even if the investor or licensee signs a confidentiality agreement with onerous terms, you still have the burden to proof before you can enforce the contract.
+For example, you have to show which ideas you disclosed.
+Did the other person breach of the contract?
 You have to pay your attorney fees before getting a damage award from the court.

-Accordingly, if you do ultimately rely solely on a confidentiality agreement to protect yourself when disclosing your invention to potential investors and licensees, you need to at least understand the severe limitations of the confidentiality agreement listed above.
-I’ve listed a couple of limitations above.
+Accordingly, if you do rely solely on a confidentiality agreement to protect yourself, you need to understand the severe limitations of the confidentiality agreement.
+I’ve listed a couple of constraints above.
 However, you should obtain legal advice from a competent patent attorney before moving forward.